-Heraldry is the art form used to identify military and arms bearers.
-It is also used for what have become non-military, such as family crests, colleges, Masonic lodges, etc. A Heraldic Cross can be any of the designs shown on our main cross index and crosses on flags, and many more besides.
+Today heraldry is used by what has now become non-military, such as family crests, colleges, Masonic lodges, ecclesiastical heraldry), etc. A Heraldic Cross can be any of the designs shown in our cross reference.

-The original reason for painting or somehow marking a symbol on a shield or clothing was to recognise which side the warrior was on.
+The original reason for marking a symbol on a shield or clothing was to recognise which side the warrior was on.
 A single colour and/or shape would have sufficed in most situations.
 These identification markings were later enhanced to show the rank of the bearer, and it wasn't long before logos became popular.

 Welcome to the muddled world of heraldry!

 See Alphabetical Index of Crosses for a complete list.
-(Well OK, maybe the list is not complete, but there are over 1,600 entries so there's a good chance you'll find what you're looking for.)
+Well OK, maybe the list is not complete, but we have over 2,000 entries so there's a good chance you'll find what you're looking for.

 The number of different heraldic ordinaries and charges fill several volumes of heraldic reference books, some of which no doubt are featured in the random advertisements placed on this page by Google Ads.
-See All cross images for several hundred designs in our Cross Reference.